Comcast/pulsar-client-go/README.md

 ## Alternatives

 The Pulsar project contains a [Go client library](https://pulsar.incubator.apache.org/docs/latest/clients/go/).
-It is a wrapper for the C++ Go client library, whereas this library is 100% Go (no cgo required).
+It is a wrapper for the C++ client library, whereas this library is 100% Go (no cgo required).

 ## Status